pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_AUTHENTICATION_METHOD (="username" | "email" | "username_email")
-  Specifies the login method to use -- whether the user logs in by entering their username, e-mail address, or either one of both.
+  Specifies the login method to use -- whether the user logs in by entering their username, email address, or either one of both.
   Setting this to "email" requires ACCOUNT_EMAIL_REQUIRED=True

 ACCOUNT_CHANGE_EMAIL (=False)